-The vocational training programs offer these vulnerable women the opportunity to learn tailoring or cosmetology, vital skills offering a future of employment and the chance to escape poverty.
+The vocational training programs offer these vulnerable women the opportunity to learn sewing or cosmetology, vital skills offering a future of employment and the chance to escape poverty.

 Feeding the Spirit

 While a marketable skill is the first priority of the vocational programs, women rising out of challenging life situations need more than just that.
 They and their children need hope.
 Discipleship, prayer, and weekly devotions are an ongoing part of the vocational training program.
 This emphasis on Christian principles results in many women giving their lives to Christ each year and experiencing a hope for the future that may once have been unimaginable.